Hassan25220/employee_management_backend/README.md

 bash
 Copy code
 npm start
-Access the API
+Access the API at http://localhost:4000/graphql.
-The GraphQL Playground will be available at http://localhost:4000/graphql.

 Environment Variables
-MONGO_URI: MongoDB URI for database connection.
+MONGO_URI: MongoDB URI for database connection
-JWT_SECRET: Secret key for JWT token generation and validation.
+JWT_SECRET: Secret key for JWT token generation and validation Usage
-Usage
-Use a tool like Postman or the GraphQL Playground to test the API endpoints.
+Use Postman or GraphQL Playground to test API endpoints.
 Authenticate using a JWT token to access secured routes.
-Admin and Employee users have different permissions (details below).
+Admin and Employee roles have different permissions.
 Role-Based Access Control (RBAC)
-This backend service includes role-based access control to restrict actions based on user roles:

-Admin: Can perform all actions, including adding, updating, and listing all employees.
+Admin: Full access, can add, update, and view all employees.
-Employee: Limited permissions.
-Can view their own details and update them if needed.
+Employee: Limited access, can view and update their own details.
 API Documentation
 Queries
-List Employees
-Returns a paginated list of employees.
-Accessible by Admin only.
+List Employees: Returns a paginated list of employees (Admin only).
-Get Employee
-Fetch details of a specific employee by ID.
-Accessible by both Admin and Employee.
+Get Employee: Fetches details of a specific employee (Admin and Employee).
 Mutations
-Add Employee
-Allows an Admin to add a new employee.
+Add Employee: Allows Admin to add a new employee.
-Update Employee
-Allows Admin to update any employee’s details.
-Employees can update only their own details.
+Update Employee: Allows Admin to update any employee’s details; employees can update only their own details.
 Example Query
 graphql
 Copy code